tacc-wbomar/Core-Styles/src/lib/_imports/elements/table/table--fake.readme.md

 > **ⓘ Notice**
 >
-> Text will not truncate.
+> - Text will not truncate.
 It will wrap.
+> - Only a single column is supported.

 > **⁉ Help**
 >